When We Tend To Our Lives, They Bloom

 P.P.S.
 Already have some fledgling projects and goals on the go?
 For encouragement and wisdom on how to protect your emerging new realities, check out: “Creating Change?
 Tend Your Seedlings With Care.”

 Nicola Holmes is a Change & Transition Coach who helps people turn their potent questions, dreams and goals into inspired action.
 With warmth and wisdom, she’ll guide you to untangle constraints and cultivate courage to create a more aligned and joyful life.
 She has a BASc in Human Development, an MEd in Adult Learning and spent two decades working in the non-profit sector.
-Along with coaching for 16 years, she’s mama to two spirited kids and devoted to Buddhism.
+Along with coaching for 16 years, she’s a mama to two spirited kids and devoted to Buddhism.
 Having recently experienced long-Covid and a move, she brings empathy to others exploring how they’ve changed and who they’re becoming in turbulent times.
 Check out Nicola @nicolaholmescoach or join the email party for encouragement to fuel the changes you want (including free coaching opportunities).